-Our municipality plays host to: people young and old; those living with a disability; people with diverse gender identities; LGBTIQA+ communities; indigenous people; people from diverse languages; diverse political perspectives; diverse cultural groups; and those who have experienced advantage or disadvantage.
+Our municipality plays host to people young and old, those living with a disability, people with diverse gender identities, LGBTIQ communities, people with diverse political perspectives and those who have experienced advantage or disadvantage.
 It is this diversity that strengthens our community and shapes the services, facilities and public spaces we provide every day.